Booking deadline: Tuesday 31 December 2019

 Accommodation includes bed and breakfast, and evening meal on Tuesday and Wednesday.

-Accommodation can be booked once registration opens for the course.
+To book accommodation, follow the instructions when registering.
 Please note that accommodation cannot be booked directly with the venue.

 Leadership development, specifically for Audiology.
 This course is for anyone (public or private sector) in a clinical lead role, who aspires to lead an Audiology service.
 It is also suitable for those who are new to managing Audiology services.

 The course is taught by experienced senior leaders in audiology, and provides practical skills on all aspects of running audiology services.
 The course explores leadership qualities, communication skills, leading a team, business planning, change management, service development, innovation, and current issues in Audiology.

 This is an exceptional opportunity to gain resources, tools and insights from key clinical leaders in audiology, who are motivated to pass on what has worked for them.